-Images of appropriately scaled and designed residential buildings
+Images of appropriately scaled and designed residential buildings b.
+Facade Composition

 On residential buildings, at least one of the following shall be utilized: porches, stoops, bay windows, balconies, masonry clad chimneys, attached pergolas or colonnades.
 Those architectural elements may encroach beyond the setback line.